 The act of reading makes people more intelligent.
-For their wellbeing, all students should be able to read all the materials that adult life will hand to them.
-For any child with whose education you have been entrusted, you must make sure that literacy is part of their tool kit.
+You must make sure that you make literacy part of your child’s tool kit.
 Can you succeed in teaching reading without specialized knowledge?
 Yes you can, provided you supply the student(s) with:

 - The intellectual building blocks of reading

 - Enough time to master the material, including enough independent practice time.